 The Fund's overall risk management programme seeks to maximise the returns derived for the level of risk to which the Fund is exposed and seeks to minimise potential adverse effects on the Fund's financial performance.
-The Fund's investment policy does not allow it to use derivative financial instruments for any purpose other than the hedging of foreign exchange risk.
+The Fund's Investment policy does not allow it to use derivative financial instruments for any purpose other than the backing of ferging explanage risk.